skygenesisenterprise/aether-mailer/app/README.md

 ## 🎯 Purpose

-The `/app/` directory contains the **Next.js 16 web application** that serves as the administration interface for Aether Mailer.
-This is the primary web UI for managing the mail server, users, domains, and monitoring system operations.
+The `/app/` directory contains the **Next.js 16 web application** that serves as the comprehensive administration interface for Aether Mailer.
+This is the primary web UI for managing the mail server, users, domains, monitoring system operations, and complete server administration.

 ### 🔄 Role in Ecosystem